Miltoniopsis vexillaria: Culture

 Miltoniopsis vexillaria is a cool growing species and thrives in a temperate, frost-free climate.
 It should be grown in moderate light with intermediate to warm temperatures and requires a humidity range of 50 to 90%.
 During hot summers, the plant should be watered daily.

 In the winter, when the weather is cold and dull, the plant should be watered sparingly, but the growing medium should not be allowed to dry out.
-The winter temperatures should not fall below 10° Celsius (50° Fahrenheit), and good ventilation is essential.
+The winter temperatures should not fall below 10°C (50°F), and good ventilation is essential.

 Discovery

 Miltoniopsis vexillaria was first recorded in 1867 by the Victorian plant collector, David Bowman, who had been sent to South America by James Veitch & Sons of Chelsea, London.
 Bowman was unable to send a live sample back to England before he died of dysentery.
 Subsequently, other plant collectors, including Gustav Wallis and Benedikt Roezl, also came across the plant but the first collector to successfully introduce it to England was Henry Chesterton.
 In 1870, Chesterton had been sent by Harry Veitch to Colombia with the specific instructions to locate and bring back to England "the much-talked-of and long-desired "scarlet Odontoglossum".
 According to the account in Hortus Veitchii: